raspberrypilearning/editor-rocket-launch/en/step_7.md

 **Test:** Run your program and you should see small grey circles appear at the bottom of the rocket.

+--- /task ---

+</div>

+--- task ---

 Change the numbers in `randint()` to see the random size circle get smaller or bigger.

 --- /task ---

-</div>

 <div class="c-project-output">
 ![A circle at the bottom of the rocket](images/rocket_circle.png)